Skip to main content

 What’s included in this program?

-• A free on site home assessment with trained IERCD home assessors, reviewing your homes ignition risk, looking at each defensible space zone and home hardening practices.
+• A free on-site home assessment with trained IERCD home assessors, where we will evaluate your home's ignition risk by reviewing defensible space and home hardening practices on your property.

-• A detailed summary report providing a list of action items to take place in reducing your homes ignition risk.
+• A comprehensive report with a list of recommended actions to help reduce your home's ignition risk.

-Eligibility: Own or rent home within the IERCD boundary, not sure if your home is within our service area?
+Eligibility: To be eligible for this program, you must own or rent home within IERCD's service area boundary.
+Not sure if your home is within our service area?
 Click here to check!

 What is Defensible Space?